-As shown, the majority of the selected manuscripts are 5-years old or less.
-Only 2 manuscripts have been published in 2012 and no manuscripts were published prior to this.
+As shown, the majority of the selected manuscripts are five-years old or less.
+Only two manuscripts have been published in 2012 and no manuscripts were published prior to this.
 While research has explored the importance of big data and BDA for management since the previous decade, only in the last five years, scholars started to explore this area using dynamic capabilities as a theoretical principle.
 According to the pattern revealed by the number of manuscripts published every year, the topic has yet to reach maturity.
 Indeed, the number of manuscripts on the topic are increasing every year.

-In the following figure (Figure 2), the results of the VOS analysis are presented.
+In Figure 2, the results of the VOS analysis are presented.
 Due to space-constrains, only the most influential manuscripts are shown and only the surname of the first author is included in the figure.